 There is broad international support for imposing progressively strict economic sanctions on Iran to try to compel it to verifiably confine its nuclear program to purely peaceful uses.
-However, most U.S. and international officials appear to agree that the sanctions have not, to date, so severely hurt Iran's economy to the point at which the core Western goals on Iran's nuclear program can be accomplished.
+However, most U.S. and international officials appear to agree that the sanctions have not, to date, hurt Iran's economy to the point at which the core Western goals on Iran's nuclear program can be accomplished.
 Nuclear talks in December 2010 and in January 2011 made virtually no progress, suggesting that Iran's leaders do not feel sufficiently pressured by sanctions to offer major concessions to obtain a nuclear deal, and talks have not resumed since.

 There is broad agreement that, because so many major economic powers have imposed sanctions on Iran, key sectors of Iran's economy are being harmed to an extent, reinforcing the effects of Iran's economic mismanagement.
 Among other indicators, there have been a stream of announcements by major international firms since early 2010 that they are exiting the Iranian market, taking with them their often irreplaceable expertise.
-Iran's oil production has fallen slightly to about 3.9 million barrels per day, from over 4.1 million barrels per day several years ago, although Iran now has small natural gas exports that it did not have before Iran opened its fields to foreign investment in 1996.
-In addition, Iran's overall ability to limit the effects of sanctions has been aided by relatively high oil prices in mid-2011.
+Partly as a result, Iran's oil production has fallen slightly to about 3.9 million barrels per day, from over 4.1 million barrels per day several years ago, and could fall by another 25% over the next five years, although Iran now has small natural gas exports that it did not have before Iran opened its fields to foreign investment in 1996.
+Several countries, particularly India, have held billions of dollars in oil payments for Iran in escrow because bank payments mechanisms have been shut down by sanctions.
+The withheld payments have reduced the ability of Iran's Central Bank to stabilize Iran's currency.
+However, Iran's overall ability to limit the effects of sanctions has been aided by relatively high oil prices in mid-2011.